Change your SharePoint domain name

 |SharePoint add-ins||Add-ins might not function as expected.||The add-ins might need to be republished.

-Review the App configuration settings in Azure AD for the add-in and update any URLs to the new domain name.
+Review the App configuration settings in Microsoft Entra ID for the add-in and update any URLs to the new domain name.

-For SPFx applications, in Azure AD update the Authentication URLs to the new domain for the SharePoint Online Client Extensibility Web Application Principal.
+For SPFx applications, in Microsoft Entra ID update the Authentication URLs to the new domain for the SharePoint Online Client Extensibility Web Application Principal.

 |SharePoint hub sites||Sites registered as hub sites won't work.||Unregister and register the affected sites as hub sites in the SharePoint admin center after the rename.|